Pile of books

 Studying at Deakin University as an international student can be hugely rewarding, but it doesn't come cheap.
 If you're struggling to pay your tuition fees, follow these steps.

 Sometimes circumstances can change that affect your ability to pay your university fees.
-This page outlines the steps to take if you are experiencing financial hardship and are an international student at Deakin University struggling to pay your university fees.
+This page outlines the steps to take if you are an International Student on a Student Visa at Deakin University and struggling to pay your university fees.

 This information is provided by DUSA Financial Wellbeing.
 Visit the DUSA Financial Wellbeing webpage for more information about this service.